datacamp/design-system/packages/docs/catalog-doc-site/catalog/pages/content/grammar.md

 * Community author: Any individual who creates non-premium content that is not featured on datacamp.com.
 Examples of this type of content include: tutorials; courses created for classroom settings or corporate training using the Teach App, but that are not on datacamp.com or the DataCamp Community.
 Should not be used in marketing materials.
 * Author: Sometimes used generically to refer to any individual who has created any kind of content using DataCamp.
 This more generic term may be helpful when we are referring to something that affects all authors, such as announcing an update to the Teach Editor.
 Should not be used in marketing materials.

+### Joins
+Never use a hyphen for the following: self joins, semi joins, anti joins, cross joins, inner joins, outer joins.
+* Incorrect: self-join

+### Licenses
+Always use the term “licenses” in reference to licenses purchased for DataCamp for Business members.
+Never use the term “seats” in this context.

 ### Spreadsheets
 Capitalize when used in a title or course name, but do not capitalize when used in a sentence.
 The singular or plural form can be used; the choice should be determined based on readability.
 * Ex: Python for Spreadsheet Users